Dutch communications: Connecting TV, internet, telephone and mobile

 Connecting television in the Netherlands

 Cable TV is cheap and accessed by more than 90 percent of the population.
-Main providers include Ziggo and UPC, and included in the standard package are BBC 1, BBC 2, BBC World, and CNN alongside Dutch channels, which include the government-owned Nederland 1, 2 and 3 and RTL 4, 5, 7, and 8.
+Main providers include Ziggo, Online and Vodafone, and included in the standard package are BBC 1, BBC 2, BBC World, and CNN alongside Dutch channels, which include the government-owned Nederland 1, 2 and 3 and RTL 4, 5, 7, and 8.
 You’ll also receive Veronica and Net 5 (quality films and drama including popular US serials), plus National Geographic, the Discovery Channel and popular children’s channels.
 Local TV channels are another option.
 For Amsterdam, it is AT5.

 Subtitling, rather than dubbing, is used except for children’s TV.
 For more films, sport or other interests, you can select different options for extra payment.